Jul 16, 2024 • 10 min read

 • Alcohol.
 Because alcohol often leads to dehydration, it almost always worsens symptoms of POTS and should be limited.

-Example POTS meal plan
+Example POTS diet plan

 Breakfast: